Tuwaiq-SE-Riyadh/week05-day25-Github-Lab/Readme.md

 * Steps 12 should be done by both project lead and contributors/teammates.

 ## The leader of the group should do the following:
-1. Create a new repository.
+1. Create a new repository in your organization.

 </br>